-- Each memory connector supports a maximum of 512 MB of memory. - Install only ECC RIMMS to enable ECC.
-If you use ECC and non-ECC memory together, all memory will function as non-ECC memory. - RIMM connectors do not support dual inline memory modules (DIMMs) - Any connector that does not have a RIMM installed must have a continuity RIMM, a module that looks like a RIMM but has no memory on it.
-A continuity RIMM is used to continue the connection on a RIMM connector that does not have memory installed in it. - Use PC700 or PC800 RIMMs.
+- The memory card your computer has four or eight RIMM connectors arranged in pairs.
+RIMMs must be installed in pairs.
+The RIMMs installed in a RIMM connector pair must be the same speed and size. - If the memory card in your computer has four RIMM connectors, any connector that does not have a RIMM installed must have a continuity RIMM (C-RIMM), a module that looks like a RIMM but has no memory on it.
+A C-RIMM is used to continue the connection on a RIMM connector that does not have memory installed in it.